-Nothing says “winter wonderland'' like a layer of delicate snow on your home, lawn, and nearby trees, but excessive snowfall can pose a threat to your home — and too much snow can even cause your roof to collapse under its weight.
-A standard homeowners insurance policy will typically cover roof collapse from snow, ice, or sleet, as well as damage to your personal belongings if roof collapse causes snow to enter your home or damages your possessions.
+A standard homeowners insurance policy will typically cover roof collapse from snow, ice, or sleet, as well as damage to your personal belongings if roof collapse causes snow to enter your home and damages your possessions.
 But a roof with existing maintenance issues or prior, unresolved damage may not be covered, which is why you should keep your roof well-maintained all year round.

 Snow can certainly cause a roof to collapse under its weight, especially if repeated snow events prevent it from fully melting in between.
 If snow is followed by rain, the snow might absorb the rainwater, making it even heavier and harder to remove.

-According to Insurance Institute for Business and Home Safety, most roofs can withstand up to “20 pounds per square foot of snow” before becoming distressed (assuming they’re in good condition before it snows).
+Most roofs can withstand up to 20 pounds per square foot of snow before becoming distressed — assuming they’re in good condition before it snows.
 But a poorly maintained roof can support much less than that, so it’s best to keep your roof well-maintained in order to avoid significant damage.

 The best way to prevent roof collapse from snow is to maintain it all year round, especially in the months leading up to winter.
 To minimize the impact of severe weather conditions on your roof, you should:

 Clean your gutters.
 Keep your gutters free of leaves and debris so melting snow can travel through the downspout and into the ground.

 Prevent ice dams.
 If possible, remove snow from your roof in between storms to prevent it from piling up.